Fitness for One and All Home Page

 There is no iron, which is a good thing.
 Adult males generally do not need supplemental iron.
 Most carnivorous males get more than the 8 mg of the RDA for adult men from their diets.
 Only vegans might need supplemental iron, as discussed in the Second Edition of my Creationist Diet book.

 Only having 70% of the DV for vitamin A is a good thing.
 The RDA is now only 3,000 I.U.s, while the Upper Tolerable Limit is just 10,000 I.Us.
-So if this multi had the full DV of 5,000 I.U. it would more easily push a man over the UTL.
+Therefore, if this multi had the full DV of 5,000 I.U., it would more easily push a man over the UTL.

-Biotin is well distributed in most foods, so a defi3ececy is very unlikely.
+Biotin is well distributed in most foods, so a deficiency is very unlikely.
 As such, having only 10% of the DV is no problem.